 The good news is that if you play your cards right you don’t need to foot the bill for all of these expenses on your own.
 A home warranty can provide you with help when the sudden costs of home ownership rear their ugly head.
 If you’re unclear about the difference between Home Insurance and Home Warranties, you’re not alone.
 In this review, we’ll break down the differences.

-Home Insurance and Home Warranty are Very Different
+Home Insurance and Home Warranty...Similar, But Oh So Different

 - Heating, ventilation and AC systems

 - Plumbing and electrical systems

 - Major kitchen appliances such as dishwasher, refrigerator, oven, built-in microwave, garbage disposal or trash compactor.
 (Home warranties typically exclude small consumer appliances like coffee makers and toasters.)

 Further differences between home warranty and home insurance

 When you apply for a plan, an insurance underwriter will come to your home to judge the “risk” that should be applied to the insurance plan.
 This is typically based on factors such as the home’s age, location, construction, contents, and history.
 These factors determine the premium and the price of the insurance plan.

 Home warranties don’t require any sort of underwriting.
 Some companies may require an inspection, but this will not change the premium you pay.
 The home warranty plan covers specific appliances and home operating systems that you have at the time you sign up, with a set price that doesn’t fluctuate based on an underwriter’s assessment.

 2. Home insurance renews automatically